Katha Upanishad: The son questions his father - First Valli

-Nachiketa does not die, but accepts his father's gifting him to Death, by visiting the abode of Yama - the deity of death in the Indian pantheon of deities.
+Nachiketa does not die, but accepts his father's gifting him to Death by visiting the abode of Yama - the deity of death in the Indian pantheon of deities.
 Nachiketa arrives, but Yama is not in his abode.
 Nachiketa as guest goes hungry for three nights, states verse 9 of the first Valli of Katha Upanishad.
 Yama arrives and is apologetic for this dishonor to the guest, so he offers Nachiketa three wishes.

-Nachiketa' first wish is that Yama discharge him from the abode of death, back to his family, and that his father be calm, well-disposed, not resentful and same as he was before when he returns.
+Nachiketa's first wish is that Yama discharge him from the abode of death, back to his family, and that his father be calm, well-disposed, not resentful and the same as he was before when he returns.
 Yama grants the first wish immediately, states verse 1.1.11 of Katha Upanishad.

 For his second wish, Nachiketa prefaces his request with the statement that heaven is a place where there is no fear, no anxiety, no old age, no hunger, no thirst, no sorrow.
 He then asks Yama, in verse 1.1.13 of Katha Upanishad to be instructed as to the proper execution of fire ritual that enables a human being to secure heaven.
 Yama responds by detailing the fire ritual, including how the bricks should be arranged, and how the fire represents the building of the world.
 Nachiketa remembers what Yama tells him, repeats the ritual, a feat which pleases Yama, and he declares that this fire ritual will thereafter be called the "Nachiketa fires".
 Yama adds that along with "three Nachiketa fires", anyone who respects three bonds (with mother, father and teacher), does three kinds of karma (rituals, studies and charity), and understands the knowledge therein, becomes free of sorrow.

-Nachiketa then asks for his third wish, asking Yama in verse 1.1.20, about the doubt that human beings have about "what happens after a person dies?
+In his third wish Nachiketa then asks Yama, in verse 1.1.20, about the doubt that human beings have about "what happens after a person dies?
 Does he continue to exist in another form? or not?"
 The remaining verse of first Valli of Katha Upanishad is expression of reluctance by Yama in giving a straight "yes or no" answer.
-Yama states that even gods doubt and are uncertain about that question, and urges Nachiketa to pick another wish.
+Yama states that even the gods doubt and are uncertain about that question, and urges Nachiketa to pick another wish.
 Nachiketa says that if gods doubt that, then he "Yama" as deity of death ought to be the only one who knows the answer.
 Yama offers him all sorts of worldly wealth and pleasures instead, but Nachiketa says human life is short, asks Yama to keep the worldly wealth and pleasures to himself, declares that pompous wealth, lust and pleasures are fleeting and vain, then insists on knowing the nature of Atman (Self) and sticks to his question, "what happens after death?"